 Do you need us to physically inspect the car?
 For INHERENT DIMINISHED VALUE claims, a physical inspection of the repaired car is unnecessary and only serves to line the appraiser’s pocket as you will be charged more for this service.
 The car is fixed.
 Repairs were satisfactorily done.
 There’s nothing to see.
 Let’s move on to why your car is worth less – because it now has a repair history.
 In the case of REPAIR-RELATED diminished value claims, which is a loss of value because of shoddy repairs we will send an appraiser because a physical inspection is, indeed, necessary.
 Your claim, as well as 99% of diminished value claims, represents INHERENT DIMINISHED VALUE which is the loss of value because the vehicle now has a repair history or bad Carfax.

-The automobile diminished value report you receive from St. Lucie Appraisal is based entirely on the opinions of used car managers at automobile dealerships in Maryland.
+The automobile diminished value report you receive from AUTO DIMINISHED VALUE is based entirely on our estimation and the opinions of six used car managers at automobile dealerships in Maryland.
 By making a claim against the insurance company of the responsible driver, consumers should be able to recoup every dollar lost in value by submitting an Automobile Diminished Value Appraisal to the insurance adjuster.

 Click on the payment button above to pay by Credit Card or Paypal.
 The fee for an Automobile Diminished Value Report is

 $275.00.
 You may also make your Credit Card Payment by telephone, call 772-359-4300.

 Services in Baltimore, Bowie, Chestertown, Frederick, Gaithersburg, Hagerstown, Rockville and throughout Maryland